StonedEdge/Retro-Lite-CM5/README.md

 - [x] Prepare reference implementation for launching games via EmulationStation/some form of frontend (likely ES-DE/RetroPie)
 - [x] Implement an on-screen indicator for volume, brightness control via GPIOs
 - [ ] Create a headphone icon to indicate headphones hotplugged
 - [ ] Main Boss: The Ultimate Menu Mode!
 Toggle gyro, adjust brightness, adjust volume, and some other cool stuff.
 Courtesy of GinKage.
+(Maybe we bit off more than we could chew here).
 - [ ] Other optimizations/improvements/bug fixes
 - [ ] Create prototype showcase video for YouTube
 - [ ] Final GitHub open source release & announcement!